 Can They Get Stuck?

 The main thing that stops your anal beads from traveling up into your body is the base.
-This can take on multiple forms, such as a flared base which sits like a stopper on your anus, a t-bar design where the base sits between your butt cheeks, or a pull ring design which acts as a handle to get the beads back out.
+This can take on multiple forms, such as a flared base that sits like a stopper on your anus, a T-bar design where the base sits between your butt cheeks, or a pull ring design that serves as a handle to get the beads back out.
 All three of these designs are fine, with none being particularly better, so pick up whichever kind you prefer.
-Just make sure your beads actually have one of these three.
+Just make sure your beads have one of these three.

 The best materials you can go for in your beads are silicone, steel, and glass.
-These three are non-porous materials, which means they aren’t able to harbor bacteria within the surface of the beads and are much easier to effectively clean.
+These three are non-porous materials, which means they won't harbor bacteria within the surface of the beads and are much easier to clean effectively.
 As long as you are properly cleaning them between uses, these kinds of beads should be totally safe to use.

 Porous materials are a little bit riskier.
 The larger pores in the surface of these beads mean that some bacteria will be able to survive and live inside the surfaces, even after cleaning.
-On top of that, some types of materials are made up of outright toxic materials, I’m looking at you Jelly!
-Using these kinds of anal beads can introduce all kinds of nasty chemicals into your sensitive anus, so make sure you know exactly what your beads are made of, and if you have any worries use a condom over them to protect yourself.
+On top of that, some types of materials are made up of outright toxic components; I'm looking at you, Jelly!
+Using these kinds of anal beads can introduce all kinds of nasty chemicals into your sensitive anus, so make sure you know exactly what your beads are made of, and if you have any worries, use a condom over them to protect yourself.